Brighton Palace Pier

 The Brighton Palace Pier, commonly known as Brighton Pier or the Palace Pier, (Note: The official name was Brighton Marine Palace and Pier from opening, but was renamed to simply Brighton Pier in 2000 by the Noble Organisation.
 In July 2016, the Eclectic Bar Group announced it would be renamed Brighton Palace Pier.) is a Grade II* listed pleasure pier in Brighton, England, located in the city centre opposite the Old Steine.
 Established in 1899, it was the third pier to be constructed in Brighton after the Royal Suspension Chain Pier and the West Pier, but is now the only one still in operation.
-It is managed and operated by the Eclectic Bar Group.
+It is managed and operated by the Brighton Pier Group.

 The Palace Pier was intended as a replacement for the Chain Pier, which collapsed in 1896 during construction of the new pier.
 It quickly became popular, and had become a frequently-visited theatre and entertainment venue by 1911.
 Aside from closures owing to war, it continued to hold regular entertainment up to the 1970s.
 The theatre was damaged in 1973 and following a buy-out was demolished in 1986, changing the pier's character from seaside entertainment to an amusement park, with various fairground rides and roller coasters.

 The pier remains popular with the public, with over four million visitors in 2016, and has been featured in many works of British culture, including the gangster thriller Brighton Rock, the comedy Carry On at Your Convenience and the Who's concept album and film Quadrophenia.

 Location

 The pier entrance is opposite the southern end of Old Steine (the A23 to London) where it meets Marine Parade and Grand Junction Road which run along the seafront.
 It is 1722 ft long and contains 85 miles of planking.
 Because of the pier's length, repainting it takes three months every year.
 At night, it is illuminated by 67,000 bulbs.

-No. 14 and No. 27 buses run directly from Brighton railway station to the pier.